Nutrient Management and Waitaki Plan Change to be made operative

 1.The Land & Water Regional Plan defines “property” as follows: “Means any contiguous area of land, including land separated by a road or river, held in one or more than one ownership, that is utilised as a single operating unit, and may include one or more certificates of title.”

-2. An additional condition applies to properties in a red zone where less than 50 hectares of a property is irrigated as at 13 February 2016, which is that any increase in irrigated area on that property must be limited to an additional 10 hectares.
+2. An additional condition applies to properties in a red zone where fewer than 50 hectares of a property is irrigated as at 13 February 2016, which is that any increase in irrigated area on that property must be limited to an additional 10 hectares.
 For example, in a red zone, the irrigated area can increase from 10 hectares to 20 hectares as a permitted activity, but not from 10 hectares to 50 hectares.
 This additional condition does not apply to other zones.

 These plans are a vital part of the approach taken in Canterbury to effective water management.
 They provide a mechanism that ensures Good Management Practices are followed, without being overly prescriptive and limiting farmer innovation.